 This fact is true not only for dogs but also for humans.
 As a dog parent, you should be aware of these kinds of small and obvious variants.

-As we all know, panting is the process where dogs used to regulate the body temperature in a favorable condition.
-The more they pants, the more body-stored water is used, making them less likely to pee often.
+As we all know, painting is the process where dogs used to regulate the body temperature in a favorable condition.
+The more they pant, the more body-stored water is used, making them less likely to pee often.

 On the flip side, we can see a significant increment of peeing frequency from your Dobie.